smayanks/github-training/hometown.md

-Howrah is my home town
+Howrah is my home town.
+And Bangalore is my second home town.